Here's Your 90-Day Grateful Patient Donor Engagement Strategy

 🗓️ 80 - 90 Days Post-Discharge

-Email #3 – Ask For Their Support
+Email #3 – Ask for Their Support

 TYPE: Solicitation